-Now that it has been a long time since the release of Windows 10, users are waiting for Microsoft to show its cards on Windows 11.
+Since it has been a long time that everyone's using Windows 10, users are waiting for Microsoft to show its cards on Windows 11 release date.
 However, Microsoft, on the other hand, seems to have a different approach over the release of any new operating system.
 There’ve been a lot of rumors and anticipations regarding the Microsoft Windows 11 concept that may have left you pointless over what to do about your new computer.

 Microsoft released the Windows 10 October Update, which brought you some interesting features and claimed a speedy login.
 However, there have been some disagreements from the users’ side.
 Now that many users are expecting a brand new Windows 11, here are some facts that you must know: